-- III.38 A registered intermediary should provide to its client information materials that would assist the client in understanding the promoted registered scheme and constituent funds relevant to a material decision being made.
-At a minimum, the registered intermediary should provide a copy of the latest version of the key scheme information document of the registered scheme (with ways (e.g. web link, QR code) to access the MPF scheme brochure of the registered scheme) to the client.
-The registered intermediary should advise the client to refer to the MPF scheme brochure for details of the registered scheme before making material decisions. - III.39 In providing the information materials, a registered intermediary should explain to the client: - (a) the key features of the registered scheme such as the level of fees and charges, the fund choices available in the scheme and the range of services offered by the approved trustee and its service providers in relation to the operation and distribution of the scheme; - (b) the key features of the constituent funds within the relevant registered scheme such as investment policies, types and levels of risk, fees and charges and relevant terms and conditions; and - (c) in the case of a registered scheme with a guaranteed fund, the guarantee features, the guarantor, the risks associated with the failure of a guarantor, the period of the guarantee (if it is only for a limited period), the cost of the guarantee, the dilution of performance due to the guarantee structure in place as well as the material conditions that may affect the scope or validity of the guarantee, to enable the client to be sufficiently informed for the purpose of making material decisions.
+- III.37 A registered intermediary should provide to its client information materials that would assist the client in understanding the promoted registered scheme and constituent funds relevant to a material decision being made.
+At a minimum, the registered intermediary should provide a copy of the latest version of the offering document of the registered scheme to the client to assist him in making material decisions. - III.38 In providing the information materials, a registered intermediary should explain to the client: - (a) the key features of the registered scheme such as the level of fees and charges, the fund choices available in the scheme and the range of services offered by the approved trustee and its service providers in relation to the operation and distribution of the scheme;

+- (b) the key features of the constituent funds within the relevant registered scheme such as investment policies, types and levels of risk, fees and charges and relevant terms and conditions; and - (c) in the case of a registered scheme with a guaranteed fund, the guarantee features, the guarantor, the risks associated with the failure of a guarantor, the period of the guarantee (if it is only for a limited period), the cost of the guarantee, the dilution of performance due to the guarantee structure in place as well as the material conditions that may affect the scope or validity of the guarantee, to enable the client to be sufficiently informed for the purpose of making material decisions.

-III.40 A registered intermediary, when inviting/inducing/advising a client to join or transfer to a registered scheme, should inform the client that if no constituent fund is selected, the contribution will be automatically invested according to the default investment strategy (DIS) of the registered scheme.
-The key features of the DIS, such as its automatic derisking features, fee controls, global investment for risk diversification and relevant terms and conditions, should be explained to the client.
+III.39 A registered intermediary, when inviting/inducing/advising a client to join or transfer to a registered scheme, should inform the client that if no constituent fund is selected, the contribution will be invested in the default fund of the registered scheme.
+The key features of the default fund, such as its investment policy, the type and level of risk, fees and charges and relevant terms and conditions, should be explained to the client.